jamen/iora/README.md

 # iora
-Make you servers modular and easier to manage with iora.
+Make your servers modular and easier to manage with iora.